 - No, the vaccine does not make you more susceptible to other illnesses.

-- Yes, you may have a reaction to the shot, which is normal because your body is working overtime to build antibodies that will protect you moving forward.
+- Yes, you may react to the shot, which is normal because your body is working overtime to build antibodies that will protect you moving forward.

 - No, the vaccine will not make you more susceptible to contracting COVID-19.